soderquista/bigfoot-sightings/README.md

 The webpage `dashboard.html` is an interactive dashboard that shows the number of Bigfoot sightings in each county of each state.
 There is also a static graph of the number of Bigfoot sightings each season.

 ### Data and Code Sources
+The dataset explored is the Bigfoot sightings as reported to the <a href=https://www.bfro.net/>Bigfoot Field Researchers Organization</a> (BFRO).
+The dataset was found on <a href='https://data.world/timothyrenner/bfro-sightings-data/workspace/file?filename=bfro_reports_geocoded.csv'>data.world, uploaded by Timothy Renner</a>.

 Unix DateTime JavaScript conversion function `convertTimestamp` based on <a href=https://stackoverflow.com/questions/24170933/convert-unix-timestamp-to-date-time-javascript>StackOverflow answer by Kamal Shooryabi 7/21/2018 and modified by Ivan 6/21/2018</a>.

 Code in `/static/js/dashboad.js` to get a dictionary of the count of each county is from the <a href=https://stackoverflow.com/questions/19395257/how-to-count-duplicate-value-in-an-array-in-javascript>StackOverflow answer by isnot2bad 10/1/2015</a>.